Kennedy Center Honors back once more, Biden attends | Times Leader

 Click here to subscribe today or Login.

-WASHINGTON — The Kennedy Center Honors returned to tradition this year with a real-life gala Sunday night and the presence of the president for the first time since 2016.
+WASHINGTON (AP) — The returned to tradition this year with a real-life gala Sunday night and the presence of the president for the first time since 2016.

 This year’s event at the Kennedy Center’s main opera house represented a return to political normalcy, with President Joe Biden and first lady Jill Biden attending.